 Black and Red Tea -- “Black” or “red” tea (In British traditions this type of tea is called black and in Buddhist tea traditions it is called red) is processed by fully oxidizing the tea leaf.
 When oxidized, the leaf develops a pigment known as flavones that research suggests helps with weight loss.
 Fully oxidized tea also has tannins which are noted for a long list of benefits...they are good for your heart and digestion, lower cholesterol and act as an anti-carcinogen.

-Puerh Tea -- Puerh is one of the most amazing teas on the planet.
+Puerh Tea -- Puerh is one of the most unique teas on the planet.
 Grown in and around a town called Puerh in Yunnan, China, tea is native to Puerh.
 Puerh is a powerful digestion aid due to the fact that it contains probiotics.
-Sheng puerh is a steamed green tea that has aged naturally over time to develop the beneficial bacteria.
+Sheng puerh is a steamed green tea that has aged naturally over time to develop beneficial bacteria.
 Shou puerh has been manufactured, like yogurt, with added biotics.
 Both have remarkable health benefits!

 Oolong Tea -- In Asian cultures, Oolong is THE slimming tea of choice, with myriad varieties sold for that function.
-Every style of oolong is significantly different based on its cultivar and terroir, but in the end, all oolong tea has been partially oxidized, meaning that it shares qualities of both green and red teas.
+Every style of oolong is significantly different based on its cultivar and terroir, but in the end, all oolong tea has been partially oxidized, meaning that it shares the qualities of both green and red teas.
 Although it hasn't been as widely studied as other teas in the West, Asian tea drinkers know that it works!

-There are so many incredible, life enhancing teas in the world, you must just choose your favorite and then enjoy the process of steeping and sipping.
+There are so many incredible, life-enhancing teas in the world, you must just choose your favorite and then enjoy the process of steeping and sipping.
 Allow the benefits to come..they will come!
 And when they do, you will look back with wonder at the magical ways of tea!